HuotPV/HuotPV/README.md

 I have mainly worked on regional air-sea-ice coupled models, and I'm looking forward to learn more advanced data analysis methods.

+(Most repositories are private as they include code from numerical models that I do not own.)

 📫 pvincent.huot@gmail.com

 <!---